EtiennePerot/perot.me/src/posts/encrypt-specific-incoming-emails-using-dovecot-and-sieve.md

 		mail_plugins = $mail_plugins sieve
 	}

 Now, we need to get Pigeonhole to use the [extprograms plugin], which allows Sieve scripts to call certain (whitelisted, of course) programs.
-Sadly, this plugin did not have a package on the [AUR][Arch User Repository] (a rare occcurrence), so I [submitted my own][pigeonhole-extprograms package].
+Sadly, this plugin did not have a package on the [AUR][Arch User Repository] (a rare occurrence), so I [submitted my own][pigeonhole-extprograms package].

 If you are not using [Arch][Arch Linux] or would rather not use this package, here is how you can build it: